ChicoState/SEER-SurveyAnalysis/README.md

 * **PostBehaveProfessional:** Participation in a FOSS project has improved my understanding of how to behave like a computing professional.

+* **PostSoftwareTests:** I can write automated software tests to verify that the software reliably behaves as was intended.
+Eg. 1-5

+* **PostDevOps:** I can set up and manage a development environment and development operations (DevOps) tools for collaborating on a software development team.
+Eg 1-5

+* **PostUseDesignPattern:** I can identify and use software design patterns appropriately.
+E.g 1-5

+* **PostAnalyzeDesign:** I can analyze and evaluate the design of large software projects for strengths and weaknesses.
+E.g 1-5

 * **PostConfidentialWorkProfessionals:** I am confident about working with computing professionals.

 * **PostExcitedWorkProfessionals:** I am excited about working with computing professionals.